vyneras/pokemon-frlg-tracker/patch_notes.md

 ## Bug Fixes
 + Fixed an issue where a Vermilion City fishing encounter did not auto track
 + Fixed an issue where the Viapois Chamber land encounter did not auto track
-+ Fixed and issue where the Mt.
++ Fixed an issue where the Mt.
 Ember land encounters did not auto track
 + Fixed an issue where the names on badge/gym requirements didn't update properly

 # 2.0.0